martinus/robin-hood-hashing/README.md

 ## Features

 - **Two memory layouts**.
-Data is either stored in a flat map, or node based.
-Flat map's access is extremely fast due to no indirection, but references to elements are not stable.
-It also causes allocation spikes when resizing will need more memory for large objects.
-Node based map has stable references but is a bit slower due to indirection.
-The choice is yours; you can either use `robin_hood::flat_map` or `robin_hood::node_map` directly.
+Data is either stored in a flat array, or with node indirection.
+Access for `unordered_flat_map` is extremely fast due to no indirection, but references to elements are not stable.
+It also causes allocation spikes when the map resizes, and will need plenty of memory for large objects.
+Node based map has stable references and uses `const Key` in the pair.
+It is a bit slower due to indirection.
+The choice is yours; you can either use `robin_hood::unordered_flat_map` or `robin_hood::unordered_node_map` directly.
 If you use `robin_hood::unordered_map` It tries to choose the layout that seems appropriate for your data.

 - **Custom allocator**.
 Node based representation has a custom bulk allocator that tries to make few memory allocations.
 All allocated memory is reused, so there won't be any allocation spikes.
 It's very fast as well.